Kingkill666/Pizza-Party/DEPLOYMENT.md

 ## 🚀 Overview

-This guide covers the complete deployment process for the Pizza Party dApp on Base Mainnet, from local development to production deployment.
+This guide covers the complete deployment process for the Pizza Party dApp on Base Mainnet, including the main game contract (PizzaPartyCore), Chainlink VRF integration, and Farcaster sharing features.

 ## 📋 Prerequisites